 Native Knowledge: Grants to Hire Temporary Part-Time Lecturers

 Deans, department chairs, directors, and individual faculty or graduate student instructors from across the three UW campuses may apply for funding to hire a temporary part-time Native Knowledge lecturer.
-The lecturer can be a co-instructor for one existing course during the 2023 Spring quarter or as a sole instructor or co-instructor for the 2023-2024 school year.
-Funds for next year can be used to support instruction in either an existing or pilot class.
+The lecturer can be a co-instructor for one existing course during the 2024-2025 school year.
+Funds can be used to support instruction in either an existing or pilot class.